absmohamed/JS-intro/Sync_Async_EventLoop/Sync_Async_EventLoop.md

 ### Code challenge

-Let's go for the code challenge to practice a project with an asynchronous functions in `code/Asynchronous JavaScript`.
+Let's go for the code challenge to practice a project with an asynchronous functions in `js challenges`.